 The District hires certificated and non-certificated staff for both full-time and part-time hours during the work week and for ten, eleven and twelve-month positions.
-The status, working hours, and work year will be defined for the employee when hired by the Director of Human Resources.
+The status, working hours, and work year will be defined for the employee when hired by the Assistant Superintendent for Administrative Services.

 Employment hours are determined by the respective collective bargaining agreements for certificated and non-certificated employees or the salary and benefits package for non-union employees.

 Act 34 of 1985 requires that all employees of public and private schools must submit a current Pennsylvania State Police Background Check (Form SP4-164) and Act 151 of 1994 requires a current background check for child or student abuse as a condition for school employment.
 In addition, Act 114 of 2006 requires prospective employees to have a federal criminal history background check.
 Applicants must be fingerprinted and the PA Department of Education provides online access to approved hiring entities.
 Upon hiring, the original background checks must be presented to the Human Resources Department for initialing and registration.

 In order to certify the fitness of employees to efficiently discharge the duties which they will be performing and to protect the health of students from the transmission of communicable diseases, physical examinations of all employees will be required after receiving an offer of employment.
 This is mandated by the Commonwealth of Pennsylvania Department of Health.
 A form supplied by the Kennett Consolidated School District is to be completed within 30 days of employment by a licensed physician and returned to the Human Resources Office.
 Payment for the exam is the responsibility of the employee.

 The Human Resources Office maintains personnel files on all employees.
 These files contain documentation regarding all aspects of the employee’s employment with the District and are available for review.
 If an employee is interested in reviewing the file, a written request must be made to the Human Resources Office.